ReactiveX/RxGo/README.md

 	saveToLog(err)
 }

 ```

-## This is an early project and there will be breaking changes.
-However, discussions and contributions are welcome.
-Please feel free to experiment and come back with suggestions/issues.
+## This is an early project and your contributions will help shape its direction.